 The best way to own common stocks is through an index fund that charges minimal fees.
 Those following this path are sure to beat the net results (after fees and expenses) delivered by the great majority of professionals.

 Diversification: Unlike buying individual stocks, indexing provides low-cost diversification of your assets.
-If you have one or two stocks, your portfolio is much more risky than when you hold an index fund that contains all the stocks representative of the “market.”
+If you have one or two stocks, your portfolio is much riskier than when you hold an index fund that contains all the stocks representative of the “market.”

 Less Stressful: An index fund is less stressful than trying to play the market.
 For a portfolio you create using individual index funds, you’ll need no more than an hour or so to rebalance it every year.